metalsp0rk/resticprofile/README.md

 {{ end }}
 ```

-To use this template anywhere in your configuration, simply call it:
+To use the content of this template anywhere in your configuration, simply call it:

 ```
 {{ template "hello" . }}
 ```

 Note the **dot** after the name: it's used to pass the variables to the nested template.
-Without it, all your variables would display `<no value>`.
+Without it, all your variables (like `.Profile.Name`) would display `<no value>`.

 #### Full documentation

 There are a lot more you can do with templates.
 If you're brave enough, [you can read the full documentation of the Go templates](https://golang.org/pkg/text/template/).

+For a more end-user kind of documentation, you can also read [hugo documentation on templates](https://gohugo.io/templates/introduction/) which is using the same Go implementation, but don't talk much about the developer side of it.

 ## Configuration file reference